thenativeweb/hase/README.md

 });
 ```

-### Using a worker
+### Using workers

-A worker is a combination of a single exchange with a single queue that shares its load across multiple workers.
+A worker is a combination of a single exchange with a single queue that shares its load across multiple nodes.
 For that, call the `worker` function and specify a name.

 ```javascript
 hase.connect('amqp://...', function (err, mq) {